 In 2018, director Steven Youngblood was named a U.S. Senior Subject Specialist for Peace Journalism by the U.S. State Department.
 In this role, he will be engaged in a number of PJ projects in Ethiopia from January to May, 2018.
 You can follow his Ethiopian project on the Peace Journalism Insights blog.

 THE PEACE JOURNALIST MAGAZINE

 The Peace Journalist is a semi-annual publication of the Center for Global Peace Journalism at Park University in Parkville, Missouri.
-The April 2017 edition features reports from Afghanistan, Kenya, Sierra Leone, Cameroon, Pakistan, and the U.S.
+The April 2018 edition features report on a special PJ project in Ethiopia, and features from Kenya, Austria, Nigeria, and Lebanon.